-The following signs and symptoms for placenta previa must be detected immediately by the health care providers to avoid risking the life of the fetus.
+The following signs and symptoms of placenta previa must be detected immediately by the health care providers to avoid risking the life of the fetus.

 - Bright red bleeding.
-When the placenta is unable to stretch to accommodate the shape of the cervix, bleeding will occur suddenly that could frighten the woman.
+When the placenta is unable to stretch to accommodate the shape of the cervix, bleeding will occur suddenly which could frighten the woman.

 - Painless.
 Bleeding in placenta previa is not painless and may also stop as abruptly as it had begun.

 To diagnose placenta previa, the patient must undergo the following diagnostic procedure.

 - Ultrasound.
 Early detection of placenta previa is always possible through ultrasonography.
 It is the most common and initial diagnostic test that could confirm the diagnosis.

 Medical interventions are necessary to ensure that the safety of both mother and fetus are still intact.

 - Intravenous therapy.
 This would be prescribed by the physician to replace the blood that was lost during bleeding.

 - Avoid vaginal examinations.
 This may initiate hemorrhage that is fatal for both the mother and the baby.